-As discussed in Section 29.7.3, the type of an expression is refined by modifying the TransferResult.
+Recall that the type of an expression is refined by modifying the TransferResult returned by a visitor method.
 Since the RegexTransfer is updating the type of the run-time test itself, it will update the result type and not the Store.

 A CFValue is created to hold the type inferred.
 CFValue is a wrapper class for values being inferred by dataflow: